Alaska Caribou Hunting Gear List

 - Folding saw with bone blade

-- Good sleeping bag and pad (we recommend a -20 bag or better)
+- Good sleeping bag and sleeping pad (recommend down to -20 degree bag)

 - Flashlight and/or headlamp